 8. Maintain a relaxed state before bed

-It can be very common for athletes to be worried about general life stressors or upcoming competition, especially the night before, which has the potential to negatively impact sleep (Bird 2013).
+It can be very common for athletes to be worried about general life stressors or upcoming competitions, especially the night before, which has the potential to negatively impact sleep (2).

-Creating a pre-sleep routine to help enter a relaxed state before bed is an effective remedy, which should be specific to the individual and stressor.
-Common relaxation modalities such as listening to relaxing music, reading a book, deep breathing, and visualization may aid relaxation (Halson 2017).
+Creating a pre-sleep routine to help enter a relaxed state before bed is an effective remedy, which should be specific to the individual and the stressor.
+Common relaxation modalities such as listening to relaxing music, reading a book, deep breathing, and visualization may aid relaxation (9).

-For athletes, it could be beneficial to tie in recovery strategies close to sleep time (e.g. massage and bathing), which have relaxation benefits (Halson 2017).
-Also, keeping a diary or a to-do list can help with relaxation by ‘dumping’ stressors or tasks down night (Halson 2017).
+For athletes, it could be beneficial to tie in recovery strategies close to sleep time (e.g. massage and bathing), which have relaxation benefits (9).
+Also, keeping a diary or a to-do list can help with relaxation by ‘dumping’ stressors or tasks down at night (9).

-To conclude, it cannot be underestimated how important sleep is for human and athletic performance (Bird 2013).
-Coaches who reinforce these 8 powerful tips with their athletes can contribute to encouraging positive sleep habits in athletes.
-Questionnaires, apps and wearable technology are all tools that can help coaches monitor an athletes’ sleep (Lee et al, 2018).
-Here is a sleep calculator template that can highlight recorded sleep quality and support the decision-making process when reinforcing the above 8 powerful sleep tips with athletes.
+To conclude, it cannot be underestimated how important sleep is for human and athletic performance (2).
+Coaches who reinforce these eight powerful tips with their athletes can contribute to encouraging positive sleep habits in athletes.
+Questionnaires, apps and wearable technology are all tools that can help coaches monitor an athlete’s sleep (11).

 - Allada, R. and Siegel, J.M., 2008.
 Unearthing the phylogenetic roots of sleep.
 Current Biology, 18(15), pp.R670-R679.